The Story of Tanzanite

 Tanzanite, a rare violet-blue form of the mineral zoisite, was first discovered in 1967 in Tanzania.
 East Africa remains the only source for tanzanite and the supply is extremely limited.
-The limited supply, combined with soaring demand has resulted in constant premium prices.
+The limited supply, combined with a soaring demand has resulted in constantly high prices.

 The immense popularity of tanzanite is not surprising at all.
-Originally the gem was known by the more pedestrian name, "blue zoisite."
-But that name can be a bit deceiving, since tanzanite is rarely blue in nature.
-In its natural state, it is a rather common shade of brown, and the violet blue is produced through low level heat treatment.
-Tanzanite can be known to be quite delicate and soft compared to other hard-wearing gems.
-Tanzanite's hardness level is actually very similar to emeralds, it is rated a 6.5 - 7 on the Mohs hardness scale and with delicate cleavage.
-But it is still more durable than steel (slightly softer than quartz).
+Originally the gem was known by the more pedestrian name, "blue zoisite".
+Though tanzanite is blue, it is routinely heated to enhance the blue and eliminate natural yellow and brown tints.
+Tanzanite's hardness level is similar to that of emerald; it is rated 6.5 to 7 on the Mohs hardness scale and like diamond, it has perfect cleavage.
+Tanzanite is more delicate than quartz, but it is still more durable than steel.

-The popularity of Tanzanite has grown not only because of the marketing success but because of the gem itself.
-Tanzanite is actually much rarer than diamond and large, high grade specimens are becoming harder and harder to find as tanzanite's rarity continues to excel.
+The popularity of tanzanite has grown, not only because of the marketing success, but also because of the gem itself.
+Tanzanite is actually much rarer than diamond and large, high-grade specimens are becoming harder and harder to find as tanzanite's availability continues to decrease.

-The successful marketing of tanzanite combined with limited supplies is fetching astonishing prices for the gem in the market.
-But prices reached new highs around 1997 when a South African group of investors bought into tanzanite mining by purchasing a mining section called Block C. They named their company TanzaniteOne and attempted to apply lessons they learned and researched from De Beers: trying to control and influence as much of the supply market as possible, and they also put heavy resources into trying to build a falsely perceived consumer knowledge base.
+The successful marketing of tanzanite combined with limited supply causes tanzanite to fetch astonishing prices in the market.
+Prices reached new highs around 1997 when a South African group of investors bought into tanzanite mining by purchasing a mining section called Block C. They named their company TanzaniteOne and attempted to apply lessons they had learned and researched from De Beers; to control and influence as much of the supply market as possible.

+However, we believe that tanzanite should be cherished for its own natural beauty, rather than heavily marketed.
 For those who love colored gemstones, tanzanite certainly has its place.
-Predictions are that the mines in northern Tanzania will be worked out within 15 years, so it is certainly worth investing into tanzanite now; especially with large, premium and "intense" top grade tanzanite gems.
+Predictions are that the mines in Northern Tanzania will be worked out within 15 years, so it is certainly worth investing in tanzanite now; especially large and "intense" top grade tanzanite gems.